antonwalvoord/nfr-megathread-notes/Welcome!.md

 dg-pinned: true
 ---
 # Welcome!
 This website serves as an informational hub for all things NFR.
-If you have questions or something seems broken contact Anton on [slack](https://nufsae.slack.com/team/U05U23W4WJV) or by [email](mailto:antonwalvoord2027@u.northwestern.edu)
+If you have questions or something seems broken, contact Anton on [slack](https://nufsae.slack.com/team/U05U23W4WJV) or by [email](mailto:antonwalvoord2027@u.northwestern.edu)

 > [!TIP]- Usage Tips!
 > To return to the homepage at any time, click the "nfr-megathread" text at the top of the page/left sidebar